My main research focus is on designing, analyzing and implementing scalable, robust and efficient nonlinear optimization algorithms.

 - (Status: Coming soon!)
 Albert S. Berahas, Frank E. Curtis and Daniel P. Robinson.
 Sequential Quadratic Optimization for Nonlinear Equality Constrained Stochastic Optimization with Rank Deficient Jacobians.

-- (Status: Accepted, SIAM Journal on Optimization) Albert S. Berahas, Frank E. Curtis, Daniel P. Robinson and Baoyu Zhou.
+- Albert S. Berahas, Frank E. Curtis, Daniel P. Robinson and Baoyu Zhou.
 Sequential Quadratic Optimization for Nonlinear Equality Constrained Stochastic Optimization.
-(Download PDF)
+SIAM Journal on Optimization, 2021, 31(2), pp. 1352-1379.
+(Download PDF, SIOPT Online)

 - (upcoming, virtual) SIOPT 2021, SIAM Conference on Optimization, Spokane, WA.